semgrep/semgrep-docs/docs/deployment/add-semgrep-to-ci.md

 To add a CI job to GitHub Actions:

-1. Ensure you are signed in to Semgrep Cloud Platform.
+1. Ensure you are signed in to Semgrep AppSec Platform.
 1. Click **[Projects](https://semgrep.dev/orgs/-/projects)** on the left sidebar.
 1. Click **Scan new project > CI/CD**.
 1. Click **GitHub Actions**.